 In 2019 Katalin celebrated her 20th year at Wattle Grove Veterinary Hospital.
 Animals have always been her passion, sparked by watching early David Attenborough documentaries.
 As well as vet nursing Katalin has spent many years as a docent at Perth Zoo and has kept all manner of animals at home.
 Katalin loves all aspects of surgical nursing and as you would expect she can be relied on to know where anything can be found in the hospital.

 Brianna is a true local, she grew up in Roleystone and now has her own home there complete with two dogs (Sarabi and Savannah) partner Kyron and lots of fruit trees.
 Brianna entered vet nursing in 2013 after working in marine tourism.
 She has been at Wattle Grove Vet Hospital since 2014.
 Brianna particularly enjoys surgical nursing as well as running our puppy preschool classes (which sounds like fun but is also a lot of hard work).
-You will not be seeing Brianna in the hospital for a while as she is off on maternity leave.
+Brianna has recently returned from maternity leave and can be found at the reception desk three mornings a week.

-Anne is our newest recruit, after a year of work experience with us we couldn't let her go anywhere else.
-As well as having skills in veterinary nursing, she trains in Brazilian Jui Jitsu, so be careful not to get on her bad side (luckily Anne doesn't have a bad side).
+After a year of work experience with us we couldn't let Anne go anywhere else.
+As well as being skilled in veterinary nursing, Anne trains in Brazilian Jui Jitsu, so be careful not to get on her bad side (luckily Anne doesn't have a bad side).
 On her days off she enjoys spending time with her two frenchies, Thor and Loki, as well as her cat Mira.